-- Natural drainage will be maintained and drainage channels will be kept free of slash and debris and blockages will be avoided, where practicable, to prevent erosion and ponding. - Openings will be left between piles of cleared debris to allow for drainage. - Stockpiled materials will not impede natural drainage. - Drainage activities will not be intentionally directed to watercourses/bodies. - If drainage is directed into dense vegetation the area will be monitored to confirm the receiving environment is not eroded. - If it is imperative that an area must be used as a drainage route even though it is susceptible to erosion, proper erosion and sediment control measures will be put in place to prevent site degradation.
+- 1. Natural drainage will be maintained and drainage channels will be kept free of slash and debris and blockages will be avoided, where practicable, to prevent erosion and ponding. - 2.
+Openings will be left between piles of cleared debris to allow for drainage.

+- 3. Stockpiled materials will not impede natural drainage. - 4.
+Drainage activities will not be intentionally directed to watercourses/bodies. - 5.
+Drainage activities will be directed in accordance with the erosion and sediment control plan, or where not indicated, it will be directed into dense vegetation. - 6.
+If drainage is directed into dense vegetation the area will be monitored to confirm the receiving environment is not eroded. - 7.
+If it is imperative that an area must be used as a drainage route even though it is susceptible to erosion, proper erosion and sediment control measures will be put in place to prevent site degradation.